Mothers and Daughters

 We first see it in glimpses of Marta, through letters she writes to a close friend.
 She agonizes over how hard she was on her sickly daughter Hildemara, believing it would make her strong.
 But it also estranged her.

 We then briefly see Hildemara’s pain when she is too ill to care for her own family.
-She fears tha
+She fears that her mother will take over her life and she’ll lose her daughter’s love.

 From there, the first half of the book is told from Carolyn’s point of view.
 As a child of three, she doesn’t understand why she can’t be close to her mother who has tuberculosis.
 Instead she forms a lifelong bond with her grandmother.
 Not understanding her mother’s fears, she only sees her as cold and unloving.

-st of the last half of the book we see the problem perpetuated in Dawn’s life.
+For most of the last half of the book we see the problem perpetuated in Dawn’s life.
 Due to the circumstances of her birth, she bonds with her grandmother, Hildemara, and believes her mother, Carolyn is cold and unloving.
 But when she spends a week with Marta, her great-grandmother, she gains understanding that helps her break the cycle.

-a lake, jumping across months and even years, with pauses on the critical moments of her life.
+Rivers is a master story teller and this synopsis doesn’t do justice to the fascinating story of these four women.
+She tells Carolyn’s story like a rock skipping across a lake, jumping across months and even years, with pauses on the critical moments of her life.
 We get to know Carolyn intimately and feel her pain, but we also see beyond her to the two women who hurt and protect her.
 On the other hand, Rivers skips quickly through Dawn’s childhood, then rests on her teen years, where the healing for all of them begins.

 Even though the story is about the women, Rivers has also created men who have an important role in their lives.
 Their husbands and brothers love them and try to meliorate the hurt, although they don’t completely understand it.
 And the love of God hovers over all of them, as He patiently waits for them to come to Him for the cure only He can provide.